-Students are not permitted to use generative AI in this course, except when explicitly permitted in writing by the instructor.
+Students are not permitted to use generative AI in this course.
 In alignment with McMaster's [academic integrity policy](#), it "shall be an offence knowingly to ... submit academic work for assessment that was purchased or acquired from another source".
 This includes work created by generative AI tools.
 Also stated in the policy is the following: "Contract Cheating is the act of "outsourcing of student work to third parties" (Lancaster & Clarke, 2016, p.
 639) with or without payment."
 Using Generative AI tools is a form of contract cheating.
 Charges of academic dishonesty will be brought forward to the Office of Academic Integrity.